rplotka/IntroF18/README.md

 * This is being updated using VS Code and GitKraken - Both Free!
 - I also added some text to file1

+Updated for F20
+Made a couple of changes

 Here is the Final Test line